abatten/abatten.github.io/_tutorials/setting_up_python_on_ozstar.md

 ---
 layout: page-fullwidth
-title: "Setting up Python on OzStar"
+title: "Setting up Python on OzSTAR"
 subheadline: "tutorial"

 meta_teaser: "A beginners guide to writing and submitting Slurm jobs on the OzSTAR supercomputer."